Step by step tutorial and build plans for a simple DIY kids bedside table with a bookshelf that is perfect to store bedtime books!

 It was an old Ikea shelf (that had been through a few makeovers over the years too) with canvas bins.

-And it cost about $6!!
+This is what we ended up with.
+And it only cost about $6!!

 ***This post contains affiliate or referral links.
 It is a way for this site to earn advertising fees by advertising or linking to certain products and/or services.
 Please read my full disclosure here ***

 This is a very simple and easy project perfect for beginner woodworkers.
 All you need to know is to make the cuts and then assemble using pocket holes.

 Check out my exclusive pocket hole course to learn EVERYTHING you need to know!

 The material is ¾” thick, so the setting on the Kreg Jig will be ¾”.

 - Attach the shelves to the sides using glue and pocket hole screws.